projectacrn/acrn-hypervisor/doc/introduction/index.rst

    in this example), (say uDev1 here), uDev1 puts the result into the shared page (in register AL in this example).
-7. ACRN device model then returns control to ACRN hypervisor to indicate the completion of an IO instruction emulation, typically thru VHM/hypercall.
+7. ACRN device model then returns control to ACRN hypervisor to indicate the completion of an IO instruction emulation, typically through VHM/hypercall.
 8. The ACRN hypervisor then knows IO emulation is complete, and copies the result to the guest register context.
 9. The ACRN hypervisor finally advances the guest IP to indicate completion of instruction execution, and resumes the guest.

 The MMIO path is very similar, except the VM exit reason is different.
-MMIO access usually is trapped thru VMX_EXIT_REASON_EPT_VIOLATION in the hypervisor.
+MMIO access is usually trapped through a VMX_EXIT_REASON_EPT_VIOLATION in the hypervisor.

 Virtio framework architecture